metodi022/pycrawler/README.md

 2. The `register_job` method is called whenever the database is setup
 3. The `add_handlers` method is called every time before visiting a page; here you can register listeners for the browser and its pages
 4. The `receive_response` is run whenever the crawler visits a page
-5. The `add_url_filter_out` allows you to specify functions which will ignore certain URLs during the crawling process
+5. The `add_url_filter_out` allows you to specify functions which will filter out and ignore certain URLs during the crawling process

-Check existing modules as a guideline to how to construct your own module.
+Check existing modules as a guideline to understand how to construct your own modules.